sparkapi/sparkapi4p2/README.md

-flexmls API - version 2
+Spark API - version 2
 =====================
-A PHP wrapper for the flexmls REST API.
+A PHP wrapper for the Spark REST API.
 This version has enough differences from version 1 that upgrading will require changes to existing code.

 Documentation
 -------------
-For full information on the API, see  http://www.flexmls.com/developers
+For full information on the API, see http://sparkplatform.com/docs

 Usage Examples
 ------------------------
-    // include the flexmlsAPI core which autoloads other classes as necessary require_once("lib/Core.php");
+    // include the Spark core which autoloads other classes as necessary require_once("lib/Core.php");

-    // connect using flexmls API authentication
+    // connect using Spark API authentication
-    $api = new flexmlsAPI_APIAuth("api_key_goes_here", "api_secret_goes_here");
+    $api = new SparkAPI_APIAuth("api_key_goes_here", "api_secret_goes_here");

     // identify your application (optional)
     $api->SetApplicationName("MyPHPApplication/1.0");